 - 8.1 The Provider must develop and document implementation of written contingency procedures for situations such as short-term weather-related emergencies, loss of power, on-site/central kitchen malfunctions, or meal delivery delays.
 Procedures must include notifying clients of closure and also their COA Business Relations Partner.
-It is not an acceptable practice to cancel meal delivery based solely on local school closures. - 8.2 The Provider must prepare clients for emergencies when meals may not be delivered as scheduled by supplying each client with an emergency shelf-stable meals that meet one-third (1/3) the DRI. - (a) Providers are expected to replace shelf-stable meals once utilized for an emergency. - (b) For missed deliveries due to inclement weather or other emergencies, Providers must send an email to COA Accounting/Provider Billing department. - 8.3 Providers shall develop and implement procedures for assuring the delivery of safe meals.
-Providers must immediately notify their COA Business Relations Partner if:

-- (a) A person complains of a food-borne illness.
+It is not an acceptable practice to cancel meal delivery based solely on local school closures. - 8.2 The Provider must prepare clients for emergencies when meals may not be delivered as scheduled by supplying each client with an emergency shelf-stable meals that meets at least one-third (1/3) the DRI. - (a) Providers are expected to replace shelf-stable meals once utilized for an emergency. - 8.3 Providers shall develop and implement procedures for assuring the delivery of safe meals.
+Providers must immediately notify their COA Business Relations Partner if: - (a) A person complains of a food-borne illness.
 The Provider must contact COA in the event that a client reports illness after eating a Provider's food, even if there is only one client. - (b) An unsafe meal is delivered to one or more clients.

 Providers must have a written policy in place should the unfortunate circumstance occur that an unsafe meal is delivered to one or more clients.
-Procedure must include the retrieval of all meals, name of every client who received an unsafe meal, indicate whether meal was picked up prior to being consumed (or partially consumed), and which portion of the meal was consumed. - 8.4 The Provider must ensure that delivery persons understand how to respond to common client in-home emergencies (e.g., client is non-responsive) or meal-related concerns (e.g. client has not eaten previous meals).
+Procedure must include the retrieval of all meals, name of every client who received an unsafe meal, indicate whether meal was picked up prior to being consumed (or partially consumed), and whichportion of the meal was consumed. - 8.4 The Provider must ensure that delivery persons understand how to respond to common client in-home emergencies (e.g., client is non-responsive) or meal-related concerns (e.g. client has not eaten previous meals).
 The provider must document any client-related concerns in the client record and notify the Care Manager. - 8.5 The Provider must ensure that delivery persons have and carry a current valid driver's license. - 8.6 The Provider shall retain records to show that the owner of each meal delivery vehicle used for this service carries auto liability insurance on the vehicle.